hashicorp/vault-lambda-extension/README.md

 STS endpoint by setting `AWS_STS_REGIONAL_ENDPOINTS=regional`, because both the AWS Golang SDK and Vault IAM auth method default to using the global endpoint in many regions.
 See documentation on [`sts_regional_endpoints`][lambda-sts-regional-endpoints] for more information.

+### Caching

+Caching can be configured for the extension's local proxy server so that it does not forward every HTTP request to Vault.
+The main consideration behind caching design is to make caching an explicit opt-in at the request level, so that it is only enabled for scenarios where caching makes sense without negative impact in others.
+To turn on caching, set the environment variable `VAULT_DEFAULT_CACHE_TTL` to a valid value that is parsable as a time.Duration in Go, for example, "15m", "1h", "2m3s" or "1h2m3s", depending on application needs.
+An invalid or negative value will be treated the same as a missing value, in which case, caching will not be set up and enabled.

+Then requests with HTTP method of "GET", and the HTTP header `X-Vault-Cache-Control: cache` will be returned directly from the cache if there's a cache hit.
+On a cache miss the request will be forwarded to Vault and the response returned and cached.
+If the header is set to `X-Vault-Cache-Control: recache`, the cache lookup will be skipped, and the request will be forwarded to Vault and the response returned and cached.
+Currently, the cache key is a hash of the request URL path, headers, body, and token.

+Caching may also be enabled for all requests by setting the environment variable `VAULT_DEFAULT_CACHE_ENABLE` to `true`.
+Then all requests will be fetched and/or cached as though the header `X-Vault-Cache-Control: cache` was present.
+Setting the header to `nocache` on a request will opt-out of caching entirely in this configuration.
+Setting the header to `recache` will skip the cache lookup and return and cache the response from Vault as described previously.

 ## Limitations